Architecture

 A managed server is either:

 - Embedded: a Python package implementing an MCP server (loaded in-process).
-Use embedded servers when you control the Python package lifecycle.
+Use embedded servers when you control the Python package lifecycle and want minimal latency.

 - Proxied: an external MCP server connected via STDIO, Streamable HTTP, or SSE (deprecated).
-Use proxied servers when you need to run external binaries or connect to remote MCP endpoints.
+Use proxied servers when you need to run external binaries, use different Python environments, or connect to remote MCP endpoints.

 Transports